 We are always keen to share skills, knowledge, understanding, ideas, experience, good food, great scenery, laughter and thoughts with fellow optimistic, happy forward-thinkers - is that YOU?

 Present PROJECTS include:

-Setting up a new compost tea making area and the test hydroponic/ aquaponic demonstrations.
+Setting up a new test hydroponic/ aquaponic demonstration.

 Pre-Spring garden clearing.